-The consultant confirmed that there appeared to be some improvement – we’ll take that – but explained that they hadn’t managed to perform the MRI scan as Val had been too anxious.
+The consultant confirmed that there appeared to be some improvement – we’d take that – but explained that they hadn’t managed to perform the MRI scan as Val had been too anxious.
 The plan was to give her some mild sedation (Midazolam) and then conduct the scan.
 They would then fit a ‘central line’ while she was relaxed, replacing the missing ‘PICC’ line.
 She also confirmed that they were giving Val ‘full spectrum’ antibiotics.
 Val’s temperature had ‘spiked’ at 38.4 degrees but was back down to a healthier 37.2 degrees while we were there.

-Val wasn’t in pain, the staff were anxious to confirm that, and when asked she would shake her head and say ‘no’ but she was clearly suffering some discomfort, triggering troubling resonances of my mother, in the hospice, ten years earlier.
+Val wasn’t in pain, the staff were anxious to confirm that, and when asked she would shake her head and say ‘no’ but she was clearly suffering some discomfort, triggering troubling resonances of my mother, in a hospice, ten years earlier.